Great Dane Dog Breed Information

 |Personality||Strong, loving, even-tempered, calm, relaxed|

 The Great Dane’s love for humans is as big as its sizable stature.
 They like to cuddle and seem to fancy themselves as cute little lapdogs.
 It’s almost like they don’t know how large they are (or they don't WANT to know).
-This XXL dog is docile, very affectionate and obedient.
+In fact, these “gentle giants” can be quite alarming to people that don’t know dogs well.
+But this XXL dog is very docile, affectionate and obedient.

-Please note: Like many other large dogs the Great Dane does not get very old.
-Its lifespan is usually around the 8 years.
+Like many other large dogs the Great Dane does not get very old.
+Its lifespan is usually around the eight years.

 Great Danes are available in many great colors: fawn, brindle, blue and black.
 There are also special fur markings, named as the "Harlequin" (black and white patches) or "Mantle" (black fur covers the body like a coat).

 In fact, the Great Dane was bred to help with hunting wild boar.
 By the time huntsman prefered firearmes over dogs, they were no longer needed and have almost been „forgotten“.
 Luckily, the Great Dane was bred again by breeders who had a passion for specific dog breeds.